 I had a quick shower and then met Adam downstairs for breakfast.
 Grey joined us, shortly afterward and we all ate together.
 You know when you leave a destination, and you start looking at everything in the mindset of my last?

-That’s the last sunrise I will watch from my room, that’s the last guava, mango, orange water drink I will have for breakfast etc.
+That’s the last sunrise I will watch from my room.

 Well, I didn’t quite have those feelings.
 I mean I was sad to be checking out, it just didn’t feel like goodbye.
 In fact, I was making plans already to return.
 And so the thoughts were, I should have that again, next time I am here.
 And I should stay in the same room, next time I am here.